EventFahrplan/EventFahrplan-website/docs/src/index.md

 - title: Unique layout
   details: The grid layout allows to intuitively see which sessions take place in parallel or overlap.
 - title: Offline first
-  details: Your personal event schedule always works on your device, independent of your connectivity status.
+  details: Your personal event schedule always works on your device, regardless of your connection status.
 - title: Open source
   details: The source code of this project is available and will always be accessible for you in the future.
 ---

 # Feature highlights {.appfeatures-headline .headline}
-As an end-user of the app you have full functionality at your fingertips.
-Here is a small overview of what you can expect.
+As an end user of the app you have full functionality at your fingertips.
+Here is a brief overview of what you can expect.
 Read more on the [features](features) page.
 * View program by day and rooms (side by side)
 * Custom grid layout for smartphones (try landscape mode 🙃) and tablets
 * Read detailed descriptions of events (speaker names, start time, room name, links, ...)